 Laudakia stellio brachydactyla - Painted agama

 The Painted Agama (Laudakia stellio brachydactyla), also known as the Clown Agama or Hardun, is a fascinating lizard native to the arid regions of southern Israel, Jordan, northern Saudi Arabia, Sinai, and Egypt.
-These reptiles thrive in desert and rocky environments, often basking on stones and taking refuge in crevices.
-Proper care in captivity involves recreating their natural habitat as closely as possible.

-For housing, a single adult Painted Agama requires an enclosure at least 90x45x90 cm, while a pair or small group needs a larger setup of approximately 120x60x120 cm.
+For housing, a single adult Painted Agama requires an enclosure at least 90x45x90 cm, while a pair or small group needs a larger setup of approximately 120x60x90 cm.
 These active lizards benefit from a desert-themed environment with a substrate like loam/sand..
 Their enclosures should include a background for them to climb (because they like hanging vertically), rocks and elevated platforms for climbing and basking.

 Temperature and lighting are crucial for their well-being.
 Maintain a temperature gradient of 22-25°C (71-77°F) on the cooler side and a basking area at 35-40°C (95-104°F).
 These diurnal lizards also require UVB lighting for calcium metabolism and UVA for basking behavior.
-A quality UVB bulb should be active for 10-12 hours daily.

 Humidity should stay between 30-50%, replicating their arid habitat.
 While a shallow water bowl should always be available, occasional misting can offer additional hydration through droplets.

 Painted Agamas are omnivorous.
 Their diet consists mainly of gut-loaded insects, such as crickets, dubia roaches, and superworms, along with leafy greens like turnip, mustard, and collard greens.
 Avoid lettuce as it lacks nutritional value.
 Dust their food with calcium powder daily and provide multivitamins weekly.
+If possible grow plants, weeds and flowers in your garden for your lizards to eat.

 These lizards are social under certain conditions and can live singly or in small groups, but avoid keeping males together due to territorial behavior.
 They are generally docile and can become accustomed to handling over time.